🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 Physical Effects of SOC

-SOC Calculation Settings in VASP
+Setting Up SOC Calculations in VASP

-# VASP calculation settings including spin-orbit interaction
+# VASP calculation setup including spin-orbit coupling

 def create_soc_incar(system_name='Pt', include_soc=True):